Installing Streamwell

 TZ - overrides the default internal timezone setting of 'UTC' (details)

-STREAM_WORKER_COUNT, RTMP_PROVIDER_WORKER_COUNT, SRT_PROVIDER_WORKER_COUNT, WEBRTC_PROVIDER_WORKER_COUNT, WEBRTC_PUBLISHER_WORKER_COUNT, HLS_PUBLISHER_WORKER_COUNT, APP_WORKER_COUNT, WEBRTC_PROVIDER_TCPRELAY_WORKER_COUNT, WEBRTC_PUBLISHER_TCPRELAY_WORKER_COUNT - adjust the number of CPU worker threads for each of the various providers/publishers in OvenMediaEngine.
+STREAM_WORKER_COUNT, RTMP_PROVIDER_WORKER_COUNT, SRT_PROVIDER_WORKER_COUNT, WEBRTC_PROVIDER_WORKER_COUNT, WEBRTC_PUBLISHER_WORKER_COUNT, HLS_PUBLISHER_WORKER_COUNT, APP_WORKER_COUNT, WEBRTC_PROVIDER_TCPRELAY_WORKER_COUNT, WEBRTC_PUBLISHER_TCPRELAY_WORKER_COUNT, DECODER_THREAD_COUNT - adjust the number of CPU worker threads for each of the various providers/publishers in OvenMediaEngine.
 The most used one is STREAM_WORKER_COUNT which allocates CPU threads to ultra low latency playback sessions.
 This will need to be increased substantially once you get above a small number of live viewers / data output (around 50 viewers / 250Mbps).
 Likewise for APP_WORKER_COUNT which may need to be increased if you are sending a large number of streams into the server.
+DECODER_THREAD_COUNT should only be set higher if you are streaming in HEVC, 4K, HDR or very high bitrates.

 -p